 Introduction Click here for Deputy Sheriff Lateral Transfer Video

-Sheriff's Deputies rotate among a variety of assignments including law enforcement, crime prevention and crime detection activities; serve civil papers; perform coroner functions; act as bailiff and perform other duties as required.
-Please direct questions regarding incentives to Sergeant Cesar Ramirez at 831 454-7615.
+Sheriff's Deputies rotate among a variety of assignments including law enforcement, crime prevention and crime detection activities; serve civil papers; perform coroner functions; act as bailiff and perform other duties as required. *Effective July 11, 2020, this position will be furloughed by 5%.
+Please direct questions regarding incentives to Angelica Carbajal at 831 454-7662.

 Possession of a valid P.O.S.T.
 Basic Certificate awarded by the California Commission on Peace Officer Standards and Training and current employment as a peace officer performing general law enforcement duties for a California city, county or the state.
 A copy of your P.O.S.T.
 Basic Certificate must be submitted with your completed application.
 SPECIAL REQUIREMENTS:

 Possession and maintenance of a valid California Class C Driver License.
 Ability to pass a full background investigation.
 Must be a citizen of the United States or a permanent resident alien who has applied for citizenship at least one year prior to application for employment in accordance with Section 1031.5 of the Government Code; must be at least 21 years

 of age at completion of academy; must be available to work a flexible schedule including nights, weekends, and holidays on an emergency and as needed basis.
 Special Working Conditions: